Indecision may or may not be my problem – Jimmy Buffett

 They lack clarity

-Leaders who struggle with decision-making may lack the necessary clarity needed to make the necessary decision.
-Rather than making the wrong decision, they make no decision at all.
+Leaders who struggle with decision-making may lack the clarity needed to make a decision.
+Rather than making the wrong decision, they may not decide at all.

 They lack confidence

-In some situations, leaders withhold decision-making because they are not confident enough in their own instincts.
-Rather than take a risk and make a decision, they play it safe and everyone is left dangling.
+Leaders sometimes withhold decision-making because they are not confident enough in their instincts.
+Rather than take a risk and make a decision, they play it safe, and everyone is left dangling.

 They lack consensus